joelwembo/python_django_devops_kubernetes_1/README.md

 ## Introduction
 Automating deployment processes is crucial for modern web development, enhancing productivity and reliability.
-In this article, we focus on automating the deployment of a Django web application onto an Ubuntu Server hosted on AWS EC2.
+In this article, we focus on automating the deployment of a Django web application onto an Ubuntu Server hosted on AWS EC2 / AWS EKS / AWS ECS / Azure AKS.

 ### Prerequisites: